New Apostolic Church: Splinter groups

 On 10 October 1920 Chief Apostle Hermann Niehaus appointed Apostle J. G. Bischoff as Chief Apostle Helper and on 14 December 1924 he assigned Bischoff to succeed him, even though the Saxon Apostle Carl August Brueckner had already been declared as his successor.
 After 1914, Niehaus was led more and more by emotions, dreams and visions.
 Brueckner became the focus for all those who criticised the spiritual views of the Chief Apostle and the worshipping of his person.
 The different opinions led to the exclusion of Apostle Brueckner and several thousand believers in 1921.
 The excluded founded the Reformiert-Apostolischer Gemeindebund.
 A further schism occurred when the Australian Apostle Niemeyer was excluded from the church on his way home after a conference of apostles.
 Like Brueckner, he had opposed the claim to power of the Chief Apostle.
 After his return he founded the Apostolic Church of Queensland.
 As a reaction to these crisis-struck times, Niehaus had all of the apostles cast a vote of confidence in him and gathered them in his own association, the Apostelkollegium der Neuapostolischen Gemeinden Deutschland.

-Other splits of the New Apostolic Church occurred in Switzerland (Vereinigung Apostolischer Christen), South Africa – again (Apostle Unity), and the Netherlands (where a large group of 26,500 members, forming 90% of total membership, left the New Apostolic Church in 1946; Apostolisch Genootschap) and later again approximately 1200 Dutch members left in 1954 (Apostolische Geloofsgemeenschap), and in West Germany (Apostolische Gemeinschaft and Apostolische Gemeinde des Saarlandes) in 1955 due to a 1951 teaching of the then-Chief Apostle Bischoff.
+Other splits of the New Apostolic Church occurred in Switzerland (Vereinigung Apostolischer Christen), South Africa – again (Apostle Unity), and the Netherlands, where a large group of 26,500 members, forming 90% of total membership, left the New Apostolic Church in 194 founding the Apostolic Society (Apostolisch Genootschap) and later again approximately 1200 Dutch members left in 1954 (Apostolische Geloofsgemeenschap), and in West Germany (Apostolische Gemeinschaft and Apostolische Gemeinde des Saarlandes) in 1955 due to a 1951 teaching of the then-Chief Apostle Bischoff.
 This teaching presumed that he would not die before Jesus Christ returned to take the predestined into his kingdom (First Resurrection).
 In 1954 this teaching, called Botschaft, became an official dogma.
 Those ministers, especially the apostles who declined to preach this, even after several interlocutions, lost their offices and were excluded from the New Apostolic Church.
 Chief Apostle Bischoff died in 1960 without his prophecy being fulfilled but there was no restoration of the excommunicated ministers.
 The various communities and congregations like the Apostolic Church of Queensland or the Apostolic Church of South Africa – Apostle Unity which evolved out of these conflicts in different countries merged in 1956 as the United Apostolic Church.